GiovanniSalmeri/yellow-diary/README.md

 [Download ZIP file](https://github.com/GiovanniSalmeri/yellow-diary/archive/main.zip) and copy it into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).

+## How to show an events list

+Create a `[diary]` shortcut.

+The following arguments are available, all but the first argument are optional:

+`Name` = file name of events list
+`TimeSpan` = show `future` or `past` events
+`Max` = number of events to show per shortcut, 0 for unlimited
+`Tags` = show events with specific tags, wrap multiple tags into quotes

+If you want to customise the events with CSS, write a `diary-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `DiaryStyle: custom`.
+Another option to customise the events with CSS is editing the files in your `system/themes` folder.
+It's recommended to use the latter option.

 ## How to create an events list

 Put one or more events files into `media/diary/`.
 You can use YAML, PSV, TSV and CSV format, choose whichever you like better.